-The Laboum licence area was selected due to the presence of a major regional shear zone, which in places is up to 5km wide and coincident with numerous gold anomalies as defined by the Bureau de Recherches Geologiques et Mines ("BRGM") in the 1990s.
-Historical mapping by the Company has a defined a 20km long zone of gold bearing streams and the presence of artisanal alluvial gold workings.
-The Company is in the process of undertaking a detailed soil sampling programme and concurrent high resolution ground magnetic survey along the gold mineralised portion of the shear zone.
+The 189 km2 Laboum licence area was selected due to the presence of a major regional shear zone, which in places is up to 5 km wide and coincident with numerous gold anomalies as defined by the Bureau de Recherches Geologiques et Mines in the 1990s.
+Historical mapping by the Company has a defined a 20 km long zone of gold bearing streams and the presence of artisanal alluvial gold workings.
+The company is in the process of undertaking a detailed soil sampling programme and concurrent high resolution ground magnetic survey along the gold mineralised portion of the shear zone.

-Rock chip samples of sheared metasediments have returned grades up to 6.85 g/t, while visible gold has also been identified within a panned concentrate of a sample collected from a reconnaissance trench, indicating the high prospectivity of the project area.
+Rock-chip samples of sheared metasedimentary rocks have assayed at up to 6.85 g/t Au, while visible gold has also been identified within a panned concentrate of a sample collected from a reconnaissance trench, indicating the high prospectivity of the project area.